-All parents or guardians are encouraged to volunteer a minimum of 4 hours per month per family for the school.
+All parents or guardians are encouraged to volunteer for the school.
 Parental involvement will:

-- ❖ Allow teachers to focus more on their teaching instruction by relieving them of some of the everyday secondary tasks required in the classroom, - Provide parents a feeling of ownership in the school and their children's education, - Develop strong parent teacher relationships that will be effective in enhancing and maximizing the learning experience of every child.
+- ❖ Allow teachers to focus more on their teaching instruction by relieving them of some of the everyday secondary tasks required in the classroom, - Provide parents a feeling of ownership in the school and their children's education, - ❖ Develop strong parent teacher relationships that will be effective in enhancing and maximizing the learning experience of every child.

-Parents will be encouraged to volunteer in a variety of ways that can include, but are not limited to:
+Parents are encouraged to volunteer in a variety of ways that can include, but are not limited to:

 - Classroom Helper

 - Tutor/Mentor

 - Grading Papers

-- Field Trips
+- ❖ Field Trips

 - School Parties

 - Room Parents

 - Photocopying

 - Lunch Room Volunteer

 - ❖ Bulletin Board